JONSASSE/432-2018/slides/class16/README.md

 6. As mentioned above, there is a [Minute Paper](https://goo.gl/forms/kv5GJhm9Pjpcc5y73) to complete after today's class.
 Please do so by the end of the day on Friday 2018-03-09.
 Thank you.

+## Most Important Tip for Future Homework or Project 1

+For the rest of the semester, make it your business to avoid turning in any HTML file with WARNINGS or MESSAGES.
+We don't want to see them.
+You should figure out what to do to avoid the warning or message, when possible.
+    - When it's not possible (for instance, when you load packages) you should use `{r , warning = FALSE, message = FALSE}` in your chunk name so that those messages are NOT printed in your HTML.

 ## Choosing From My Lists in Project 1

 I provided lists of potential analyses for [Task 10](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#what-should-i-consider-doing-in-developing-linear-models-for-task-10) and for [Task 11](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#what-should-i-consider-doing-in-developing-logistic-models-for-task-11) for your Project 1.
 But you should be **choosing wisely** to produce a curated and appropriate final set of analyses responding to each Task, not demonstrating your ability to do all of those things.